ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 3. Create a Countersign_structure using the extracted fields from Target, and sign_protected from the receipt data.
 This is LeafEntryData.

-# Receipts
+# Receipts      {#receipts}

-A SCITT Receipt is an inclusion proof backed by a signed tree root.
-The SCITT_Receipt structure is a CBOR array.
+A Receipt is an inclusion proof backed by a signed tree root.
+The Receipt structure is a CBOR array.
 The fields of the array in order are:

 - signed_root: The signed root (COSE_Sign1).